Christmas checklist: 18 things to buy and do in run-up to Christmas

 1. Batteries.
 It's a classic oversight for a reason!

-2. Left-over wrapping paper and sellotape for any last-minute gifts
+2. Extra wrapping paper and sellotape for any last-minute gifts

 3. Tinfoil for cooking your turkey and covering up all those inevitable leftovers